martinsam/cozy-dev-docs/source/clientsideapp.md

 }
 ```

-For that, we are getting the value from the field and passing it to the cozy SDK's `create` function, along with the type of document we want to create.
+In order to do that, we are going to get the value from the field and we'll pass it to the cozy SDK's `create` function, along with the type of document we want to create.

-When the contact has been created, the callback function is called and we can get the contact id.
+When the contact has been created, the callback is called and we can get the contact id.
 At this point, we could try to be smart and inject a row into the table, or we could go the easy way and just update the whole list again.

 ### Contact update & delete